PCO Medical Check – Where & How To Book

 As part of your application to become a PCO Licensed Minicab or Chauffeur Driver in London you will have to prove your fitness by undertaking a PCO Medical Check with a GP who will give you the same medical as drivers of large goods vehicles (LGV/HGV), buses and coaches (PCV/PSV) which is the DVLA Group 2 standard.

 Please note, this cost is not covered under the NHS and you could end up paying anywhere between £50 & £160 for this examination.
 The requirement is that you have to use a qualified GP that has access to your full medical history.
-If your GP is charging too much or taking too long to see you, please feel free to give us a call.
-We can get you booked in with an independent Private GP for £80.

 It’s advisable to make the Medical Examination your priority as soon as you have your application forms, this way if a problem does arise and you fail the medical then you won’t have wasted time and money on other elements of the application process.
 If you’re unsure please give us a call.
 Click here to read more about our Medical Package.